ewoprager/grangeat-2d-3d-register-pytorch/README.md

   > A python package for logging and sending notification to Pushover

 registration/
-  > A python package for experimentation with 2D/3D radiographic image registration, and using the custom Extension package. interface/
+  > A python package for experimentation with 2D/3D radiographic image registration, and using the custom reg23 package. interface/
     > A python package specifically for use by the script `scripts/interface.py`

 scripts/
   > Some python scripts that use the `registration` module to perform experiments. benchmarking/
-    > Scripts sepcifically for measuring the speeds of different implementations of algorithms in the `Extension` package plotting/
+    > Scripts sepcifically for measuring the speeds of different implementations of algorithms in the `reg23` package plotting/
     > Scripts used for plotting data that is generated and saved by other scripts.